-We have offered a number of ways to address these concerns but to date the

-Department contended that they cannot provide to us the information needed to determine whether those arrests are in compliance or not.
-The Auditor continues to believe that to conduct a complete assessment of compliance with this task that access to the expunged cases is necessary.
+We have offered a number of ways to address these concerns but to date the Department contended that they cannot provide to us the information needed to determine whether those arrests are in compliance or not.
+The Auditor continues to believe that to conduct a complete assessment of compliance with this task that, even though the numbers are now small, access to the expunged cases is necessary.